 Yes, for an overview of our latest course programme, please download a copy of our latest Training and Education Prospectus or visit the Courses and Workshops page of our website.

 2. Can you help me understand more about the specific content of a course or workshop?

-Yes, please contact a member of our team by calling 0118 988 5688 or emailing email@example.com and we will be delighted to talk you through the content of our courses.
+Yes, please contact a member of our team by contacting us and we will be delighted to talk you through the content of our courses.

 3. Is the course I am interested in right for me?

-If you have any questions about a course, please contact a member of our team on 0118 988 5688 or firstname.lastname@example.org.
+If you have any questions about a course, please contact our team.

 If you are happy to tell us a little bit about your background and your